 Fried Green Tomatoes is a beloved southern film from 1991 inspired by the novel Fried Green Tomatoes at the Whistle Stop Cafe by Fannie Flagg.
-The film stars Kathy Bates, Jessica Tandy, Mary Stuart Masterson, Chris O'Donnell, and Mary-Louise Parker and follows two sets of female friendships and the hardships they endure together.
+The film stars Kathy Bates, Jessica Tandy, Mary Stuart Masterson (Idgie Threadgoode), Chris O'Donnell, and Mary-Louise Parker (Ruth Jamison) and follows two sets of female friendships and the hardships they endure together.
 Tandy landed an Oscar nomination for Best Supporting Actress and the script was nominated for Best Adapted Screenplay.
-It's a classic film everyone should watch (especially women).
+It's a classic film everyone should watch.

 Producer Lisa Lindstrom introduced the novel to the film's director, Jon Avnet back in 1987.
 It was not an easy road for Hollywood to get the film on the big screen.
 Avnet received a very small budget to develop the script and had his first two screenwriters leave the project including Fannie Flagg and Carol Sobieski, who wrote Annie.
 He ended up finishing the script himself since he had no budget left to complete the project.
 After a few years of developing the script, Flagg gave her seal of approval and they cast the film.

 Tandy was first choice to play Ninny Threadgoode as was Parker for the role of Ruth Jamison.
 The rest of the cast fell into place perfectly.
 Though Flagg had initally based Whistle Stop in her novel on Irondale, Alabama, production designer Barbara Ling found Juliette, Georgia to be the ideal filming location.
 The town, around an hour outside of Atlanta, seemed nearly deserted but there was an old antique and hardware store that made the perfect Whistle Stop Café.